Tony Chung: 2019 anti-extradition protests, national security law, and self-exile

 On 3 November 2021, Chung pleaded guilty to secession under the national security law and money-laundering.
 The prosecutor read out the summary of facts for the charges, including social media posts dating back to 2016 which called for the public to join protests and push to "get rid of Chinese colonial rule," as well as the mission and manifesto of the Studentlocalism.
 Names and amount of donations made to Chung's PayPal accounts with messages such as "keep it up" and "Hong Kong independence" were also read aloud at the court.
 After the clerk read out the secession charge, Chung said "I plead guilty, I have no shame in my heart."
-He was interrupted the clerk who told Chung to not to "make any political declaration."
-He was sentenced to three years and seven months on 23 November, becoming the third and the youngest person to be jailed under the national security law.
+He was interrupted the clerk who told Chung not to "make any political declaration."
+He was sentenced to three years and seven months on 23 November, becoming the third and the youngest person to be jailed under the national security law, after he had pleaded guilty to secession and one count of money laundering.

-On 24 November 2021, Hong Kong authorities jailed Tony Chung for three years and seven months after pleading guilty to secession.
-He became the youngest person sentenced under the city’s draconian national security law.
+On 28 December 2023, it was announced that Chung had sought asylum in the United Kingdom.
+Chung was granted permission to take a short trip to Japan on holiday on condition that he had a return ticket, but fled to London instead.
+On 24 December 2024, a list of six people living overseas who were wanted by Hong Kong police over national security offences was published; Chung was on the list.
+In March 2025, it was reported that neighbours of Chung in the UK, along with those of fellow activist Carmen Lau, had received letters that had encouraged them to hand him over to the Chinese embassy.
+An embassy spokesperson denied the allegation, saying that the letters were made up and staged.
+Hong Kong police confirmed in March 2025 that they had brought in a person that month, who local media reported to be Chung's stepfather, to assist with their investigation.